 Increase your domain authority

-Support for KB
+Support for Knowledge base

-WordPress Knowledge Base
+WordPress Knowledge Base plugins

 WordPress powers almost 29% of the whole internet, and many of the popular e-commerce and business websites are also built on WordPress.
 There are various knowledge base plugins available for WordPress.
 They help your users and customers find documents and FAQs with an organized knowledge base.

-Most powerful plugin
+Most powerful Knowledge base plugin

 Most powerful and advanced WordPress knowledge base plugin is the Helpie.
 All the features mentioned above are met entirely by Helpie, and much more features are also available.
 It is a is a simple and powerful plugin for you to organize documentation/knowledge of any kind for your WordPress website.